-There are three elements to successful piano playing:
+There are four elements to successful piano playing:

 Reading We start using note flashcards in C position from the very first lesson.
 The method books we use give students long enough time on a single hand position so that they develop finger memory- the same way that typing is taught- with home keys.
 Only after a student is secure in one position do we move to the next.
 A typical 7 year old beginner learns 29 notes with a 3 second response time in 4 months.
 If students come to us without this background, we review it before proceeding on.
 Instant note recognition greatly improves learning speed of new pieces